 When the book talks, you listen

 Leila will speak to you on many levels.
 It is a dystopian novel, a social commentary, a mother’s story and a tale of caution.
 It is a tale of guilt, a mother’s and a friend’s.
 It is a story of grit, determination, rebellion and hope.
 The end doesn’t give a final answer but offers hope, or more hopelessness, depending on how the reader reads it.
 The story is narrated in first person throughout and the only voice we get to hear is Shalini’s.
-This makes one think how different the narrative would have been had it been written from one of the other characters in the novel.
+This makes one think how different the narrative would have been had it been written by one of the other characters in the novel.

-Leila is also one of the few dystopian novels from India; a huge plus for readers who might be tired of seeing U.S./Europe as the focus in dystopian narratives.
+Leila is also one of the few dystopian novels from India; a huge plus for readers who might be tired of seeing the U.S./Europe as the focus in dystopian narratives.

 Reading Leila is refreshing not just because it is a contemporary dystopia but also because of its extensive range and implications.
 I only wish we had the perspective of other characters as well.
 That would have made the narrative more powerful and interesting.